topbitdu/unidom-category/ROADMAP.md

 2. Improve the Category model to add the #categorize! method

 ## v1.2
+1. As Category concern
+2. Improve the Category model to include the As Category concern
-1. Improve the As Categorized concern to add the #is_categorized! method
+3. Improve the As Categorized concern to add the #is_categorized! method & the #is_categorized? method

+## v1.3
+1. As Ancestor Category concern
+2. As Descendant Category concern
-2. Improve the As Categorized concern to add the ``has_many`` #categories method
+3. Improve the Category model to include the As Ancestor Category concern & the As Descendant Category concern